FZJ-INM1-BDA/HBP-connectivity-component/readme.md

 # HBP Connectivity browser component

-HBP connectivity component is component
+HBP connectivity component is a component
-*built with [StencilJS](https://stenciljs.com/)* to display and export connectivity matrix.
+*built with [StencilJS](https://stenciljs.com/)* to display and export a connectivity matrix in a 3D brain volume viewer.
-There are 2 base components.
+There are 2 core components:
-1. hbp-connectivity-matrix-row - too see connectivity of single source region in the form of diagram.
+1. hbp-connectivity-matrix-row - visualizes the connection strengths from a single source region as a bar chart.
-2. export-connectivity-diagram - too export connectivity data.
-Component is automatically imported in "hbp-connectivity-matrix-row" and to enable it set "show-export="true"" in "hbp-connectivity-matrix-row"
+2. export-connectivity-diagram - exports the connectivity matrix.
+This functionality is automatically imported in "hbp-connectivity-matrix-row".
+To enable, set "show-export="true"" in "hbp-connectivity-matrix-row"

-### Example of using component
+### Example use

     <hbp-connectivity-matrix-row -> Create component
             region="region name" -> Set source region name